Your story is a powerful tool.

 In 2024, I launched the Future Foreword project to leverage what I had learned working with clients facing loss and grief.

-I am deeply committed to collaborating with collapse-aware innovators and helping others turn climate anxiety into acceptance, post-grief optimism, and creative adaptation.
+I am deeply committed to collaborating with collapse-aware innovators and helping climate leaders turn their metacrisis anxiety into acceptance, post-grief optimism, and creative adaptation.

 illustration that reads: So, that´s my ¨lucky¨ story.